collective/collective.recipe.backup/README.rst

     snapshotlocation = snap/my
     gzip = false
     enable_snapshotrestore = true
+    pre_command = echo 'Can I have a backup?' post_command =
+        echo 'Thanks a lot for the backup.' echo 'We are done.'

 Paths in directories or files can use relative (``../``) paths, and ``~`` (home dir) and ``$BACKUP``-style environment variables are